telyn/bytemark-client/doc/spec.md

 `bigv help [command | topic]` - output the help for bigv or for the given command or topic `bigv lock hwprofile <virtual machine>`
-`bigv list accounts` - lists the accounts you can see, one per line `bigv list images` - lists the available operating system images that can be passed to create vm and reimage `bigv list (grades | storage-grades)` - lists the available storage grades, along with a description.
+`bigv list accounts` - lists the accounts you can see, one per line `bigv list discs <virtual machine>` - lists the discs in the given VM, with their size and ids `bigv list images` - lists the available operating system images that can be passed to create vm and reimage `bigv list (grades | storage-grades)` - lists the available storage grades, along with a description.
 One per line.
 `bigv list privileges` - lists the privileges that can possibly be granted